aengusmcmillin/gatsby-theme-brain/README.md

 If you want to modify the Graph Overview page you can do so by [extending](https://www.gatsbyjs.org/docs/theme-api/#extending) the `GraphOverview` component.

-Here's an example of extending the component to fill the parent and be responsive to the current them.
+Here's an example of extending the component to fill the parent and be responsive to the current theme:

 ```js
 // src/@aengusm/gatsby-theme-brain/components/GraphOverview.js